 - 1) The homeowner is required to apply topsoil and shape the lot as per the accepted lot grading plan.
-Once the topsoil is spread and compacted, the homeowner must obtain a lot grading certificate from an Alberta Land Surveyor displaying all existing elevations within the allowable tolerance of design elevations.
-The homeowner may hire a landscaping contractor who can provide final grading and landscaping services. - 2) The certificate is submitted to the City's Lot Grading Department along with a Lot grading inspection application and a copy of inspection fee receipt.
+Once the topsoil is spread and compacted, the homeowner must obtain a lot grading certificate from an Alberta Land Surveyor.
+The homeowner may hire a landscaping contractor who can provide final grading and landscaping services. - 2) The certificate is submitted to the City's Lot Grading Department along with a Lot grading inspection application and inspection fees.
 Inspection fees can be paid at City Hall Reception Desk or call 780-929-8782 ext.0 to pay with a credit card.
 The City will review the lot grading certificate for compliance.
 If accepted, the property will be added to the inspection list.
 If refused, the certificate will be returned to the applicant, who must correct the deficiencies and submit a revised certificate.
-Once the City receives the acceptable lot grade certificate, a completed application and an inspection fee receipt, the property will then be added to the inspection list. - 3) The City staff will visit the property to inspect the Final Grade.
+Once the City receives both the acceptable lot grade certificate and a completed application, the property will then be added to the inspection list. - 3) The City staff will visit the property to inspect the Final Grade.
+A door hanger will be placed at the property advising the next steps.
 The applicant is not required to schedule an appointment or attend the inspection.
 Once an accepted application package is submitted to lot grading, inspection will be conducted according to first come first serve basis.
-Please ensure property is accessible and pets are contained indoor. - 4) An inspection report will be emailed to the homeowner and/or the homebuilder.
-The report will outline the final grade inspection findings, whether the final grade was accepted, or if deficiencies exist and a re-inspection is required.
-If deficiencies exist on the lot grading report, the property owner/applicant must correct them within 60 days (unless otherwise noted on the inspection report) and request a re-inspection from the Lot Grading Department.
+Please ensure property is accessible and pets are contained indoor.

+- 4) If deficiencies exist on the lot grading report, the property owner/applicant must correct them within 60 days (unless otherwise noted on the inspection report) and request a reinspection from the Lot Grading Department.
 If the City staff has requested proof of revised elevations, the re-inspection will not take place until a revised lot grading certificate has been received.
-All re-inspections require payment of the inspection fee before being added to the inspection list.
-The homeowner/applicant must submit an inspection application form, revised certificate (if required) and a copy of the inspection fee receipt (if required) to request a final grade re-inspection.

-- 5) Final grade inspections are recommended to take place before sod has been laid in case of grading modifications are required.
+All re-inspections require payment of the inspection fee before being added to the inspection list. - 5) Final grade inspections are recommended to take place before sod has been laid in case of grading modifications are required.
 The applicant is responsible for removing sod and revise lot grading if required. - 6) If rock or wood chips are part of the landscaping plan, the rough grade (clay base) must be raised to the final grade in those areas before laying decorative materials; rock and wood chips should not be laid at the same elevation as topsoil as water will not flow over these materials as compared to the sod, and it may lead to ponding in low areas.